• Skip to main content

 Dry Brine and Prep

 • Remove the giblets, then pat the chicken dry.
 Place the chicken breast side up on a plate or cutting board.
-Sprinkle all over with 1 tbsp kosher salt.
+Sprinkle all over with 1 tablespoon kosher salt.
 Leave to sit at room temperature for up to 1 hour, or place in the refrigerator for 24-72 hours.

 • After dry brining, again pat the chicken dry.
 Then stuff with the lemon quarters, thyme, and rosemary.